yousefelassal/quote-cron/README.md

 > To enjoy life, we must touch much of it lightly.

 > The future is completely open, and we are writing it moment to moment.

+> You cannot find yourself by going into the past.
+You can find yourself by coming into the present.